centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-sql-metrics.md

 ## Prerequisites

-The Poller executing the check must be able to connect to the centreon_storage database over 3306/TCP port with values supplied through --username and --password options.
+The poller executing the check must be able to connect to the centreon_storage database over 3306/TCP port with values supplied through --username and --password options.

 The SQL user must hold required privileges to "SELECT" data within index_data and metrics tables part of the centreon_storage database.